Anyone who purchased a Nutribullet and had problems with the blades.

 The maker of Nutribullet responded by telling Consumer Reports that the product was not meant to serve as a blender or ice crusher, calling the test a “misuse of the product.”
 Consumer Reports, however, stands by its tests.
 The organization emphasized that retailers sell the device as a blender and pointed out that the Nutribullet website’s FAQ section encourages users to add ice for a thicker consistency.

-What Products Are You Looking Into?
+What Products Are Being Investigated?

 At this point, the attorneys we work with are looking into blade issues that surfaced in any of the Nutribullet models, which include: